There are six main types of hydroponic systems to choose from:

 - Drip Systems

-A wicking system is the most basic type of hydro system you can build.
-It’s been used for thousands of years, though it wasn’t considered a hydroponic system back then.
+A Hydroponic Kratky System is the most basic type of hydro system you can build.
+It’s been used for many years.

 - Truly “hands off” if you set it up correctly

-- Fantastic for small plants, beginner gardeners, and children
+- Best for hydroponic beginners, beginner gardeners, and children

 Deep Water Culture (DWC) Systems